Sensirion/embedded-sgp/docs/sgp40_voc_index/sgp40_voc_index.rst

 The example *sgp40_voc_index_example_usage.c* gives a starting point on how to use the sensors.

-The SGP40 driver provides the following functions:
+The SGP40 VOC Index driver provides the following functions:

 .. doxygenfunction:: sensirion_init_sensors
 .. doxygenfunction:: sensirion_measure_voc_index